-Penn Medicine Princeton Health's Pre-Health Professional Program will provide opportunities for undergraduate students to explore the health sciences field before making applications to medical school or other professional graduate programs.
+Penn Medicine Princeton Health's Pre-Health Professional Program provides opportunities for undergraduate students to explore the health sciences field before applying to medical school or other professional graduate programs.

 The Penn Medicine Princeton Health Pre-Health Professional program is 10 weeks long and begins in early June.
 There are three components to the program which include: volunteering in a clinical area; weekly lectures; and select observations.
 Each component is designed to introduce the participating college students to careers in the healthcare profession.
 Participating students are expected to make a full commitment to all phases of the program which will result in approximately 200 hours of service.

-- Have or obtain a valid CPR card for healthcare providers (BCLS) before June 1, 2019.
+- Have or obtain a valid CPR card for healthcare providers (BCLS) before the start of the program

 - Be able to commit to a 10-week summer program with only 1 week of vacation during the summer of the program.